 Tyler is a popular location for regional conventions, conferences, business meetings and shows.
 The Harvey Convention Center offers a variety of configurations for many types of events.

 In April of 2013, the Tyler City Council approved plans for a new conference center to be located at the corner of South Broadway Avenue and Toll Loop 49.
-This facility will include 27,000 feet of meeting space, as well as an upscale, 250 room Marriott conference hotel.
-Construction could start during 2014.
+This facility will include 27,000 feet of meeting space, as well as an upscale conference hotel.

 For more information, we highly recommend you contact the Tyler Convention and Visitors Bureau which offers detailed information on Tyler attractions and events.